The Mary Hamilton Papers : Letters from Mary Hamilton to Barbara Evelyn Isabella ('Bell') Gunning and Charlotte Margaret Gunning (later Digby)

 The Mary Hamilton Papers

-<p style='text-align: justify;'>Two letters from Mary Hamilton to Charlotte Gunning.
-The first letter is dated 27 August 1783 and concerns Gunning's health and news of Sir William and Lady Wake.</p><p style='text-align: justify;'>The second letter is incorrectly dated November 1789, and probably should be 1779.
-This incomplete letter relates to the unwanted attentions of a suitor [possibly or a Mr Bourdieu who proposed marriage to her].
-Hamilton writes that 'little fool B has offer[e]d that great soul of a woman 100 Guineas to procure a small lock of my Hair – my answer was, That provided he W[ou]ld cut off his hair he should have the combings of mine' which her maid will give him to make 'a little bob wig & to be worn without powder'.
-She notes that he wrote a letter from 'Babel' to enquire after her.
-She is anxious that he used her full name in the note and that 'from his manner of talking & writing about me – any person that did not know me might imagine I encouraged it'.</p><p style='text-align: justify;'>Original reference No. 23.</p>
+<p style='text-align: justify;'>Two letters from Mary Hamilton to Isabella and Charlotte Gunning.
+The first letter, directed in a frank to Charlotte but almost certainly intended for Isabella, is dated 27 August 1783.
+It concerns Charlotte Gunning's health and news of Sir William and Lady Wake.</p><p style='text-align: justify;'>The second letter is incorrectly dated November 1789 for 1779.
+This incomplete letter to Charlotte Gunning relates to the unwanted attentions of a suitor [possibly a Mr Bourdieu who proposed marriage to her].
+Hamilton writes that ‘little fool B has offer[e]d that great fool of a woman 100 Guineas to procure a small lock of my Hair – my answer was, That provided he W[ou]ld cut off his hair he should have the combings of mine’ which her maid ‘might give him to make a little bob wig & to be worn without powder’.
+She notes that he wrote a letter from ‘Babel’ to enquire after her.
+She is anxious that he used her full name in the note and that ‘from his manner of talking & writing about me – any person that did not know me might imagine I encouraged it’.</p><p style='text-align: justify;'>Original reference No. 23.</p>

 Want to know more?